 Re-read my post, I addressed these details.
 Brine recipe.
 How long to brine the salmon.
 How long to smoke the fish.
 Size of the fish.
 I even explained how important the "pellicle" is, and how to achieve it.

 Short of someone coming to your house and smoking your fish for you...I don't know what else you're looking for?!

 All depends how you like it, dry or moist.
 Also the size of the fillets.
-3-4 pans of smoke, and brush with sugar and water 3-4 times every hour close to the end.
-Be sure to rinse and dry your fish min 1 hr before smoking...
+3 to 4 pans of smoke, and brush with sugar and water 3-4 times every hour close to the end.
+Be sure to rinse and dry your fish a minimum of one hour before smoking.

 Smoked salmon process

 My brine consists of 8 cups of water, 1 cup of Demerara brown sugar, 2/3 cup coarse salt.

 I soak my fish in the brine for 24 hours, then let dry long enough to form what's known as the pellicle.
 The fish once dry, will be sticky to the touch.

 The pellicle (sticky surface) is what the smoke adheres to.
 Without letting your fish dry long enough the smoke will not adhere.
 You'll only have cooked fish with a slight smoked flavor.

 I remove my fish from the brine, rinse and pat dry with paper towel.
 I typically let my fish dry for 6 hours.
 I have heard of people laying their fish out and turning a fan onto it to speed up the process.